caward12/fair_bnb/README.md

 *For reservations*

 `/api/v1/reservations/by_month` lists count of reservations by month.
 Can take a `city` param, that scopes to reservations by month for that city, default is for all reservations.

+**Sending email**

+Redis:

+`$ redis-server

+if you don’t already have redis, install it with homebrew:

+`$ brew update && brew install redis

+Then run `redis-server.